Rehabilitation Services & Rehabilitation Counseling

 The Rehabilitation Counseling program typically has a total of 20 full-time students.
 There are three full-time, tenure track faculty and one visiting faculty member, all of whom teach the CORE accredited curriculum and provide supervision during clinical education.
 The faculty to student ratio is no more than 1:4.

 The average time necessary to complete all degree requirements is approximately 22 months and the estimated cost of tuition and fees of attendance is $10,880 per year.
 The program does not currently have any specific scholarship funds available.

 The employment rate within six months of graduation for our alumni is over 95% and graduates are employed in a variety of locations such as centers for independent living, community rehabilitation providers, substance abuse treatment centers, university disability services, and state vocational rehabilitation.

-All graduates of our program are eligible to apply to take the Certified Rehabilitation Counselor (CRC) examination.
-Graduates are also eligible to apply to take the Licensed Professional Counselor credential within the state of Illinois because Illinois accepts the CRC examination as a qualifying professional counselor licensure exam.
-11% of graduates obtained a license as a professional counselor for the time period from 2010 to 2013.
-Of those graduating, 68% of students attempted and passed the Certified Rehabilitation Counselor (CRC) exam from 2010 to 2013 and 100% of graduates passed the comprehensive examination that covers content from the program's CORE-accredited curriculum.
+All graduates of our program are eligible to sit for the national Certified Rehabilitation Counselor (CRC) examination.
+Graduates with the CRC credential are then eligible to apply for the Licensed Professsional Counselor credential within the state of Illinois because the state accepts the CRC examination as a qualifying professional counselor licensure exam.
+11% of graduates obtained a license as a professional counselor for the time period from 2010 - 2013.
+Of those graduating, 68% of students attempted and passed the Certified Rehabiliation counselor (CRC) exam from 2010 - 2013 and 100% of graduates passed the comprehensive examination that covers content from the program's CORE-accredited curriculum.